Akash-Ahamed/WhatsApp-Chat-Sentiment-Analysis/README.md

 </p>

 # *Manipulate Text Data:*
 Our WhatsApp chat messages under a .txt file.
 We need to extract these chat messages from the .txt file and convert them into a dataframe for exploring the chat messages data.
-To convert WhatsApp chat messages into a dataframe we used Pandas dataframe and wrote the code using Jupyter Notebook .
+To convert WhatsApp chat messages into a dataframe we used Pandas dataframe and wrote the code using Jupyter Notebook.

+  ## Import Libararies:
+    To perform data preprocessing work we need some library to convert raw data into DataFrame.
+After converting the raw data into a dataframe we can perform different kinds of activity with the data.
+For doing play with the data we need to import some necessary library, which are: